marctheshark3/ergo-tx-factory/README.md

-# Token Swap Transaction Builder
-This code was built primarily for the following use case: A miner of the Sigmanauts Mining Pool has a mining reward ready for redemption.
-This miner also has the Miner ID we are looking for in their wallet with various parameters set.
-Using these parameters and the mining reward, a TX is built and sent to this miner from the mining pools wallet containing the set of erg and native tokens which is derived from NFT Miner ID.
+# Sigmanauts Mining Core - Payment Mechanism
+This code base performs the needed execute of payments to miners when balances are over the minimum payout threshold.
+Additionally, this code supports the swapping of native tokens from the pool's wallet to the miners wallet based on spectrum prices as well as looking for changes in minimum payouts.

+One can look at the token swap as "a dollar cost averaging" approach into Ergo's Native Tokens of choice.

 ## Prerequisites